HL7/phd/pages/PhgDeviceProfile.md

  - Device.property.valueCode.coding.system="urn.iso.std.iso:11073:10101"
  - Device.property.valueCode.coding.display="*the ref id*"  *(optional)*

- The 32-bit code for the time synchonization method is given by one of the following values:
+ The 32-bit code for the time synchronization method is given by one of the following values:

 |32-bit code|Reference identifier|	description	|partition:term code|
 |-